 A major part of ACETEC’s Aerospace focus is on Unmanned Aircraft Systems (UAS) which is expected to surpass manned aircraft numbers in the next 5 years.
 The purpose of a UAS is to deliver or collect data usually in a dull, dirty or dangerous environment.
 The effectiveness of the payload itself is the most important element of the whole UAS system, as this determines the ROI of the effort.
 The vehicle itself does not deliver the message or the data: it merely gets the payload to the best location.

-UAS can be divided into three succinct elements:
+UAS can be encompassed into these four succinct elements and sub-elements: